shadowga/website/_docs/1/d-support.md

 #### Using the logo
 Our vector logo is an octicon, making it one of many free and open-source images.
 The red flame shouldn't be warped, disfigured, or recoloured when used in association with our server and forum.
+We have a press kit you can [download](https://shadow.ga/img/presskit.zip) for a sample of our logos, fonts, and colours.

 ---